mmb-carb/ESTA/README.md

-# ESTA  -  beta
+# ESTA Model - beta

-> Emissions Spatial and Temporal Allocator
+> Emissions Spatial and Temporal Allocator Model

 ESTA is a command-line tool for processing raw emissions data into spatially and temporally-allocated emissions inventories, suitable for photochemicaly modeling or other analysis.
 ESTA a open-source, Python-based tool designed by the AQPSD branch of the [California EPA][CalEPA]'s [CalEPA][ARB].